The Phantom: India

 In India, The Phantom first appeared in The Illustrated Weekly of India in the 1950s.
 In 1964, the Indian publisher Indrajal Comics began publishing a Phantom comic book in English.
 Later Indrajal would also publish The Phantom in several Indian languages.
 Over the years, other Indian publishers have printed Phantom comic books, the most prominent being Diamond Comics, Euro Books (formerly Egmont Imagination India), and Rani Comics.
 The Telugu regional daily Eenadu published translated versions of Phantom comics during the early days of its Sunday supplements.
 Phantom is also published in Bengali and Hindi language in local newspapers.
-In Hindi it is published by Indrajal comics as character name Vanbhairav.
-They have also published it in Bengali as character name, Betal.
+In Hindi it is published by Indrajal comics as character name Vetaal.
+They have also published it in Bengali as character name, Betaal.

 In the early 1990s, Regal Publishers from Kerala started publishing Phantom comics in Malayalam Language.
 After a gap, Regal Publishers have again started publishing Phantom comics in Malayalam in 2019.
 From August 2020 onwards Regal Publishers have started publishing Phantom comics in English.

-From 2021 Shakti Comics started publishing the phantom along with Mandrake & Flash Gorden in English as well as Hindi & Bengali languages.
-Shakti Comics is the only publisher after Indrajal to publish phantom comics in Hindi and bengali on monthly basis.
+Starting in 2021, Shakti Comics started publishing the Phantom along with Mandrake and Flash Gordon; they were published in English as well as Hindi and Bengali languages.
+Shakti Comics is the only publisher after Indrajal to publish phantom comics in Hindi and Bengali on monthly basis.

-Leading Bengali publishing house, Anandabazar Patrika, had published the comics in Bengali, under the character name, Aranyadeb (the god of the jungle), in their elite magazine, Desh, later in their children's periodical, Anandamela, and continue to publish the strips in their Bengali newspaper, Anandabazar Patrika.Gujarathi newspaper Mumbai Samachar also used to print the Phantom comics in their Sunday supplement named Utsav.
+Leading Bengali publishing house, Anandabazar Patrika, had published the comics in Bengali, under the character name, Aranyadeb (the god of the jungle), in their elite magazine, Desh, later in their children's periodical, Anandamela, and continue to publish the strips in their Bengali newspaper, Anandabazar Patrika.
+Gujarati newspaper Mumbai Samachar also used to print the Phantom comics in their Sunday supplement named Utsav.